Academany/FabAcademy-Assessment/README.md

 # Fab Academy Assignments and Assessment

 *Created by Anna Kaziunas France & Bas Withagen*
-*Maintaned by Wendy Neale, Francisco Sanchez & Bas Withagen*
+*Maintaned by Wendy Neale, Emma Pareschi, Francisco Sanchez & Bas Withagen*

  During Fab Academy, you will learn how to envision, prototype and document your ideas through many hours of hands-on experience with digital fabrication tools.
 This document outlines: